rrosaGeovane/Trabalhos-da-Faculdade/README.md

 Welcome to my repository for college codes and exercises! 🚀

-## 📚 ABOUT THE REPOSITORY
-This repository was created to store and organize codes, projects, and exercises developed during my Systems Analysis and Development course.
-Here you will find implementations in various programming languages and topics related to technology.

 ## 📂 REPOSITORY STRUCTURE
 - **C** - Codes and exercises in C language.
 - **Python** - Scripts and projects in Python.